-The two most common areas of disc herniation are: the lower back (L5-S1) and the neck (C5-C6).
-The lumbar disc herniation can cause pain known as sciatica: pain that shoots through the buttocks into the thigh and down the back of the leg.
-Disc herniation in the cervical area can send pain into the shoulder, arm and down to the hand.
+The two most common areas of disc herniation are the lower back (L5-S1) and the neck (C5-C6).
+The lumbar disc herniation can cause pain is known as sciatica: pain that shoots through the buttocks into the thigh and down the back of the leg.
+Disc herniation in the cervical area can send pain into the shoulder, arm, and down to the hand.
 Both can cause muscle weakness, make it hard to get up from sitting or lying down, produce pain when sneezing or coughing.
-Sometimes there is pain in the lower right abdomen.
-One symptom that is concern for immediate medial attention is incontinence: herniated discs can affet the nerves to the bowel or bladder causing them to not function correctly.
+Sometimes there is a pain in the lower right abdomen.
+One symptom that is a concern for immediate medical attention is incontinence: herniated discs can affect the nerves to the bowel or bladder causing them to not function correctly.

 When to see a Doctor of Chiropractic

 As with most health problems, the most conservative approach should be attempted first.
-Only after a fair opportunity and there is no results, should you seek more invasive treatments.
-With out a doubt, chiropractic care is the most conservative and safest approach available.
+Only after a fair opportunity and there are no results, should you seek more invasive treatments.
+Without a doubt, chiropractic care is the most conservative and safest approach available.
 Regarding musculoskeletal conditions, like herniated discs, Doctors of Chiropractic are experts in conservative care.
 Chiropractic care should be your first choice.

 What can chiropractic do?

-Both healthcare professionals and the public agree that conservative treatment of hernaited disc should be the initial step.
-Only a small minority require costly and traumatic treatment like surgery and hospitalization: or those with side affects like opiod analgesics and muscle relaxers.
+Both healthcare professionals and the public agree that conservative treatment of herniated disc should be the initial step.
+Only a small minority require costly and traumatic treatment like surgery and hospitalization: or those with side effects like opioid analgesics and muscle relaxers.